katiejyoung/Capstone/README.md

 }
 fork(); </script>
 ```
-3. Select the name of the record (the code) from the record table
+3. Select the name of the record from the record table to intitate fork bomb
+**WARNING: This will slow down the user computer**
 * This does not bring down the school server (thankfully) rather it illustrates how to slow down a weak server
 * The Kyle account has this record already saved and ready to initiate